Introducing Warwickshire Cares: Better Together

 It can also be a challenging and frustrating finding your way through the health and social care system.

-As a result of this Warwickshire County Council and the 3 local Clinical Commissioning Groups (Coventry and Rugby CCG; South Warwickshire CCG and Warwickshire North CCG) are looking at how we combine and use our resources to work more closely together to help people get the support they need in the right place and at the right time.
+As a result of this Warwickshire County Council and the 3 local Clinical Commissioning Groups (Coventry and Rugby CCG; South Warwickshire CCG and Warwickshire North CCG) are combining our resources to work more closely together to help people get the support they need in the right place and at the right time.

 Background – ‘The Journey’

-In total £36m from existing health and social care budgets will be combined for 2015/16 and this will see the start to develop a range of services that can prevent people going to hospital and if they do go to hospital getting them home as soon as possible.
+In total £117m from existing health and social care budgets will be aligned for 2017/18 to continue to develop, deliver and support a range of services that can prevent people going to hospital and if they do go to hospital getting them home as soon as possible.

 What does this mean?

 Better Together is all about everyone working together to make things better for the people of Warwickshire.

 We know that being ill or needing care is a difficult time and getting the help and support required can be both frustrating and at times challenging.
 People regularly tell us that organisations and services don’t join up well or aren’t ‘integrated’; that they have to tell their stories to lots of professionals and that we don’t always listen to what people want.

 It is also very important to recognise that in a time of austerity it is really important that we utilise resources as effectively as possible; reduce duplication and ensure we support the people of Warwickshire to get the care and support they need in the most appropriate place, which is often in or as close to their own home as possible.

 Hospitals are really important when you need them, but no-one should go into hospital unnecessarily or indeed stay there longer than is needed.